 To learn more about using insect repellent safely, visit the Environmental Protection Agency website at Repellents: Protection against Mosquitoes, Ticks, and Other Arthropods.
-To learn more about safely using DEET directly on the skin and on children, check out EPA DEET.
+To learn more about safely using DEET directly on the skin and children, check out EPA DEET.

 Emotional Safety.
-Adults are responsible for making Girl Scouts a place where girls are as safe emotionally as they are physically.
-Protect their emotional safety by creating a team agreement and coaching girls to honor this agreement.
+In Girl Scouts, emotional safety is just as important as physical safety.
+Adults are responsible for making Girl Scouts a place where members feel comfortable, seen, and able to be who they are.
+Protect their emotional safety by creating a team agreement and coaching everyone to honor it.
 Team agreements typically encourage behaviors like respecting diverse opinions and feelings, resolving conflicts constructively, avoiding physical and verbal bullying or clique behavior, practicing fairness, and showing positive, respectful, and helpful communication with others.

 Physical or Sexual Abuse.
-Physical, verbal, emotional or sexual abuse of girls is forbidden.
-Sexual pressure, sexual advances, improper touching, sexual communication, such as text messaging, and sexual activity of any kind with Girl Scout members is not tolerated.
-If you witness or experience any behavior of this nature, notify appropriate council staff immediately.
+Physical, verbal, emotional, or sexual abuse of youth is forbidden.
+Sexual pressure, sexual advances, improper touching, sexual communication, including text messaging, and sexual activity of any kind with Girl Scout members is not tolerated.
+If you witness or experience any behavior of this nature, including between youth, notify the appropriate council staff immediately.
 Incidences of abuse of any kind will result in immediate council intervention.
-Volunteers are responsible for following their council's guidelines for reporting any direct information or concern around physical, verbal, emotional, or sexual abuse with respect to girls.
+Volunteers are responsible for following their council's guidelines for reporting any direct information or concern around physical, verbal, emotional, or sexual abuse concerning members.

 Youth Violence and Bullying.
 Youth violence or bullying is also not tolerated in Girl Scouts.
 Youth violence occurs when young people intentionally use physical force or power to threaten or harm others.
 Bullying is a form of youth violence.
-Volunteers should become familiar with the signs, risk factors, and preventive measures against this type of behavior.
+Volunteers should learn the signs, risk factors, and preventive measures against this behavior.
 If you witness or experience any behavior of this nature, notify the appropriate council staff for guidance.
 The CDC provides excellent resources on this topic, including: